hnamitha1/CV/README.md

 ## Namitha Hanumantharaya

-I am now an ambitious coder and passion for problem solving.
-Just completed a 3 month intensive web development course at Makers Academy, where I developed my ability to pick up new skills, learn and produce content at a very fast-pace.
-I am looking for a career in software development where I can utilise my skills and carry on learning.
+I am an ambitious person with a passion for code and problem solving.
+I just completed a 3 month intensive web development course at Makers Academy Remote, where I developed my ability to pick up new skills, learn and produce content at a very fast-pace, whilst having a young child to look after.
+I am looking for a junior developer job where I can utilise my skills and carry on learning.

 ## Skills